Beyond-jQuery/book/manuscript/dom-manipulation.md

 "
 ~~~~~~~

-As you can see, `textContent` outputs the text in an element and its descendants formatted with the structure of the document markup in mind, just like jQuery's `text()`.
+As you can see, `textContent` outputs the text inside an element _and_ its descendants formatted with the structure of the document markup in mind, just like jQuery's `text()`.

 The second available property, `innerText`, is available on the `HTMLElement` interface.
 Though it is a bit strange in that it is not yet part of any formal web specification.
 However, it is supported by all versions of all browsers, with the exception of Firefox, though this property _is_ supported in Firefox as well starting with [version 45][firefox-45].
-Even though `innerText` is not yet standardized, there is [a rudimentary draft proposal][innertext-draft] is in place, created by Robert O'Callahan of Mozilla.
+Even though `innerText` is not yet standardized, there is [a rudimentary draft proposal][innertext-draft] in place, created by Robert O'Callahan of Mozilla.

-Changing "Italian ice" to "italian ice" using `innerText` is not much different than `textContent` or jQuery's `text()`, with the exception of the addition of Internet Explorer 8 support _and_ lack of Firefox support for versions older than 45.
+Changing "Italian ice" to "italian ice" using `innerText` is not much different than `textContent` or jQuery's `text()`, with the exception of the _addition_ of Internet Explorer 8 support and _lack_ of Firefox support for versions older than 45.

 {title="update text - DOM API - all modern browsers + IE8, except for Firefox 44 & older", lang=javascript}
 ~~~~~~~